bornpresident/bornpresident.github.io/_posts/2025-01-20-Overview to AI Threat categories.md

 Let's go through some examples :
 ### CSRF
 In 2023, CSRF allowed to delete runs and perform other operations in [aimhubio/aim](https://github.com/aimhubio/aim)

-All three aspect of CIA were severely hampered

 >CSRF (Cross-Site Request Forgery) is a vulnerability where attackers trick a user's browser into performing unintended actions on an authenticated web application.
 The AIM dashboard lacks protection against CSRF and CORS attacks, allowing attackers to execute actions like deleting runs on the user's behalf.
   {: .prompt-warning }